Note On Usenet Access

 Here are my recommendations:

-- NZB.su: Very comprehensive index — registration is currently open — $15 per year for VIP access
+- NZB.su: Very comprehensive index — registration is currently open — free search currently disabled — $15 per year for VIP access

-- NZBFinder: Very comprehensive index — registration open — 10€ for VIP access — for 30€ per year you get access to the Spotweb index (a supplemental decentralized Usenet index)
+- NZBFinder: Comprehensive index — registration open — 10€ for VIP access — for 30€ per year you get access to the Spotweb index (a supplemental decentralized Usenet index)

 - NZBGeek: Currently requires invitation, fairly comprehensive index.
 Sometimes has a Captcha on the login page, but otherwise very good. $12 per year or $40 for VIP lifetime access.